Henry Darger: Source Materials

 In 2017, Intuit celebrates the 125th anniversary of Henry Darger’s birth with Chicago’s Henry Darger, a yearlong series of exhibitions and programming.
 From its extensive collection of Darger’s source materials, Intuit has selected examples to highlight, some of which are on permanent view as part of the Henry Darger Room Collection.
 The use of source materials was central to Darger’s process.
 He carefully selected and traced images (from sources such as the coloring book pages on view)and reconfigured them to create new compositions: horns from a ram appear on his fantastical blengins, while images of young girls playing and engaging in daily activities become inspiration for the Vivian Girls and children in his narratives.
 The imaginative world of Wizard of Oz author L. Frank Baum, Darger’s Roman Catholic faith, the weather, and the battle scenes and regalia of the American Civil War count among the artist’s diverse influences.
 Compare the source materials on view in this gallery with the original art work by Darger in the nearby exhibitions.

-All images from the collection of Intuit: The Center for Intuitive and Outsider Art, Henry Darger Room Collection.
+All images from the collection of Intuit: The Center for Intuitive and Outsider Art, Henry Darger Room Collection and Archives.